Cross/CrossDJ: Overview

-The most recent version, Cross/CrossDJ 3.3, launched in October 2014 offers a 4 channel mixer, 4 band EQs, 8 pad samplers, many different effects and features, seamless looping, automatic beat-gridding and beat-matching.
-Cross/CrossDJ is renowned for its easy and effortless integration of iTunes tracks or any other media format into Cross.
+Cross/CrossDJ 3.3, released in October 2014, features a four-channel mixer, four-band EQs, eight pad samplers, a range of effects, seamless looping, automatic beat-gridding, and beat-matching.
+It is also known for its seamless integration with ITunes tracks and other media formats.

 Cross/CrossDJ is adapted to both PC and Mac platforms and is compatible with nearly all external MIDI controllers.
 DJs are able to control the software using either the mouse/keyboard or MIDI controllers.
 This DJ mixing software offers all effects, loops, locators, samplers that you can find on any regular controller and the beat matching/quantize features correct any human rhythmic errors to ensure smooth transitions.
 The modular interface has been redesigned with the most recent version so it can be customized to the unique preferences of each user.

 In 2012, Mixvibes expanded their Cross software range to cover nearly all Apple devices.
 CrossDJ for iPad was launched early 2012, a professional DJing application for the iPad, and features all the necessary channels, FX and EQs.
 The CrossDJ remotes were released for iPad/iPhones and iPod Touch where users can control their mixes at a distance from their computer through a connection on their Apple device.

 There is also a version of Cross DJ for Android.